pateskinasy/pateskinasy.github.io/_pages/about.md

 If you’d like to support me or found any of what I make (and do) useful, you can show your appreciation and motivate me to make (and do) more.
 I accept Bitcoin: [`1CWtesfGK1Rtp2ginrRCLLbTbfo8bKPnto`](/assets/images/qrpat.gif) and <a href="https://www.experienceconomy.com/consulting#linkable"
     title="PayPal" target="_blank"> among others, coffees ☕.</a>

-Past: Senior digital leader with tons of global technology and business experience at both multinational organizations and startups across 4 continents (markets including **Taiwan, South Africa, Brazil, Finland, Sweden and United Kingdom**).
+Past: Senior digital leader with tons of global technology and business experience at both multinational organizations and startups.
+Working and living experience across 4 continents (markets including **Taiwan, South Africa, Brazil, Finland, Sweden and United Kingdom**).

 I am curious about everything, dig making really complex stuff simple and am a massive product geek.
 Being an **Engineer** and an **Economist**, I predictably (yes, I know...) became fascinated by decentralization and federation (i.e., I'll probably read - or skim - your white paper if I come across it).
 I'm specially interested in initiatives that help boost economic empowerment.